singh1114/best/_posts/2018-02-10-dir-env-to-create-environment-variables-in-ubuntu.md

 eval "$(direnv hook zsh)"
 ```

-What these lines does is that, whenever you do anything on your shell, like opening new terminal window or moving to new directories.
+What this line does is that, whenever you do anything on your shell, like opening new terminal window or moving to new directories.
 This will add a hook to load environment variables if `.envrc` is present.

 Now go to a directory where you want to launch the environment variables.